practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/04 - logic programming/Oz/README.md

 Installation in a Linux system is easy with just downloading the suitable (Linux) operating system package and installing it with the related packager manager (by double clicking on the package), here file _mozart2-2.0.1-x86_64-linux.deb_ from: https://github.com/mozart/mozart2/releases/tag/v2.0.1 for a Debian based Linux system like Ubuntu.

-Also shell commands to start the Mozart tools are now avaiable without extra configurations, though the question is: how to start an Oz compiler or interpreter from a Linux shell, like in a Prolog system for example?
+Also shell commands to start Mozart tools are now available without extra configurations, though the question is: how to start an Oz compiler or interpreter from a Linux shell, like in a Prolog system for example?

-When you enter shell command: _$ oz_, the Emacs pops up like shown above.
+When you enter shell command: _$ oz_, the Emacs editor pops up like shown above.

 Instead do this:

-1/ write your "normal" source code file, like here for example [prolog_system_test.oz](TBD) (to skip the usual "Hello, World!" example):
+1/ write a usual source code file, like here for example [prolog_system_test.oz](./prolog_system_test.oz) (to skip the usual "Hello, World!" example):

 ```
 functor